Propane24/OS-Jackfruit/README.md

 ---

-## 👥 Team Members
+## 8. Team Members

 * Student 1: [Your Name]
 * Student 2: [Teammate Name]

 ---

-## 📚 Conclusion
+## 9. Conclusion

-This project provides a hands-on understanding of **containerization and OS internals**, including process isolation, scheduling, and memory control.
+This project provides a hands-on understanding of containerization and OS internals, including process isolation, scheduling, and memory control.
 It simulates the core functionality of modern container systems like Docker in a simplified environment.